This blog contains the most recent articles from this web site.

 And again we have accepted the tradition instead of the truth.

 Now in the Bible there were some people who really valued tradition.
 The Pharisees.

 In Matthew 15 you can read how Yeshua told them off because they broke the commands of God for the sake of their traditions!
 God had commanded them to honour their parents.
 But their tradition said that if you have given money to the temple then you don’t need to give any to your parents.

-Paul says that these traditions which are handed down take you captive through hollow and deceptive philosopy.
+Paulus says that these traditions which are handed down take you captive through hollow and deceptive philosophy.
 And that most of them actually come from the world.

 The Pharisees held the traditions of men above the commands of God.
 They were slaves to their traditions.
 And in many ways this is what blocked them from recognising Yeshua as the true son of God.

 Do we put tradition above God?
 Are we slaves to tradition?
 What truth is it blocking us from seeing?

 (Actually if you want to find out if you’re a slave to a tradition, try not doing it and see how you go.

 I find that most Christians can’t eat a meal without praying first.
 Try it.
 See if you’re a slave.